sheraadams/Flappy-Bird-Pause-State/README.md

-# Flappy-Bird-Remake
+## Documentation

-Flappy Bird Remake
+Flappy Bird Remake changes added to create a pause state and score states.